 The behaviour Sanction B1 Students congregating in groups.
 Playing football in an inappropriate place.
 Running in the quad area.
 Swinging bags around.
 Hoods up.
 Unnecessarily loud behaviours/shouting.
 Inappropriate noises Physical contact.
 Other behaviours in line with the above.
 No further action/recording needed.
 B2 Squirting water Climbing on furniture Being in buildings without permission.
 Litter.
 Eating outside of the canteen/presentation centre.
 Students not lined up after 2nd whistle.
 Talking whilst lining up.
 Breach of one-way system.
 Lateness to lesson (at any point).
 Incorrect uniform or PE Kit.
 Wearing jewellery.
 Unacceptable corridor conduct.
-Breach of rules regarding bikes in car parks/paths/roads Other behaviours in line with the above.
+Breach of rules regarding bikes in car parks/paths/roads Full conduct card Lateness: 8.45am-9am Other behaviours in line with the above.
 Refusal to cooperate with warning.
 Behaviour recorded on conduct card by duty staff.
-If uniform the conduct card must be dated.
+The conduct card must be dated.
 5 incidents identified by learning tutor who books them into a lunchtime detention the next day in the reflection room.
-Tutor to record on G4S.
-B3 Rudeness/disrespectful/ argumentative to staff and visitors Ignoring staff instruction.
+Reception staff to issue B2 for lateness between 8.45am-9am.
+Tutor to record on G4S. В3 Rudeness/disrespectful/ argumentative to staff and visitors Ignoring staff instruction.
 Challenging staff decisions.
-Refusal/repeated to cooperate with B2 Failure to attend B2 reflection room Other behaviours in line with the above.
+Lateness: 9am onwards Other behaviours in line with the above.
 After school detention.
 Teacher to record on G4S.
 Teacher to book in next available after school detention on MS Teams.
 Text sent to parent to confirm.
-School based community service Phone call home B4a Foul and abusive language including muttering disrespectful comments.
+School based community service Phone call home. В4а Foul and abusive language including muttering disrespectful comments.
 Dangerous behaviour Aggressive behaviour Up to 3 lessons in the consequences room determined by SLT/oncall.
 Place on amber report to HOY Oncall to record on G4S School based community service

-Intimidating behaviour Being in an out of bounds area (red/yellow lines) Vandalism Defiance Refusal to hand over mobile phone or refusal to remove jewellery.
+Instinction Constitution C Oantast have Intimidating behaviour Being in an out of bounds area (red/yellow lines) Vandalism Defiance Refusal to hand over mobile phone or refusal to remove jewellery.
 2 or more students in a toilet cubicle Other behaviours in line with the above.
 Three or more B/C/P3's awarded in a rolling seven-day period.
-Contact home B4b Failure to attend B3 detention.
-Foul and abusive language including muttering disrespectful comments.
+Failure to attend B3 detention.
+Contact home B4b Foul and abusive language including muttering disrespectful comments.
 Dangerous behaviour Aggressive behaviour Intimidating behaviour Vandalism Defiance Social media incident Filming in school Smoking or the use of illegal substances and associated paraphernalia.
 Other behaviours in line with the above.
 Full day in the consequences room determined by SLT/oncall B4 could be completed at an alternative school.
-Place on amber report to HOY Oncall to record on G4S School based community service Loss of privileges Contact home B5 Serious aggressive behaviour Serious intimidating behaviour Serious dangerous behaviour Serious vandalism Serious defiance Swearing at staff Smoking or the use of illegal substances and associated paraphernalia.
+Place on amber report to HOY Oncall to record on G4S School based community service Loss of privileges Contact home B5 Serious aggressive behaviour Serious intimidating behaviour Serious dangerous behaviour Serious vandalism Serious defiance Swearing at staff Filming in school Social media incident Smoking or the use of illegal substances and associated paraphernalia.
 Carrying an offensive weapon Making a false allegation or defamation of a member of staff.
 Theft or damage to academy property.
 Refusal to complete B4 3 or more B/C/P4's in a week.
 Other behaviours in line with the above.
-Fixed term exclusion issued by Headteacher.
+Fixed term suspension issued by Headteacher.
 Place on red report to SLT School based community service Loss of privileges Reintegration meeting